 If you are wondering how to lower homeowners insurance costs, discounts are a great place to start.
 Here is a quick list of common discounts:

 - Discounts for safety measures: Something as simple as installing smart smoke detectors could save you money.
-Homeowners insurance providers also frequently offer discounts for home security systems, so consider investing in one to get lower home insurance premiums.
+Homeowners insurance providers also frequently offer discounts for home security systems, so consider investing in one to possibly get lower home insurance premiums.

 - Roofing discounts: Your roof does a lot to protect your home.
 A newer roof, particularly one built with impact-resistant materials, can result in lower premiums.